OrangeSprocket/OrangeSprocket-Code-Best-Practices-And-Style-Guides/less.md

   color: red;
 }

-// this isn't as specific as the other style, so it will get overwritten by color: red;
+// this isnt as specific as the other style, so it will get overwritten by color: red;
 .main-content a {
   color: blue; // gets overwritten by first style
 }